simon-k/reviewabot/README.md

 https://github.com/marketplace/actions/reviewabot

 ### 5. Create a PR and assign your reviewer to it
 Make sure the GitHub action is triggered in a workflow.
-See the descrioption in [Reviewabot Marketplace](https://github.com/marketplace/actions/reviewabot).
+See the description in [Reviewabot Marketplace](https://github.com/marketplace/actions/reviewabot).

 Reviewabot will always approve your PR.